AMENDED AND RESTATED BY-LAWS OF

 Before or at any meeting of the membership, the Board of Directors may appoint three Inspectors.
 If no appointment shall have been made by the Board, the Presiding Officer at the meeting may appoint three Inspectors.
 The membership book containing the list of members entitled to vote shall be made available to the Inspectors.
 If the right of any person to vote shall be challenged, the Inspectors shall determine such right.

 The presence, in person, at any regular or special meeting of the membership, of thirty percent (30%) of the members entitled to vote shall constitute a quorum.
 Proxy Representatives present in accordance with Article IV, Section 5 of these bylaws shall be counted in calculating a quorum.
-Proxy Voters or mail-in votes of any kind will not be counted towards a quorum.
+Proxy Voters or emailed or mail-in votes of any kind will not be counted towards a quorum.

 Section 11.
 Order of Business